maxwforward/FirebaseCRUD/README.md

 You will then be prompted to enter a database URL.
 This is the URL you will see above the data for a Firebase Realtime Database.
 In the example below, the database URL would be https://pythonfirebasetest-cffad-default-rtdb.firebaseio.com/

 ![PythonFirebase1](https://user-images.githubusercontent.com/43326454/158519236-ac7f6106-301a-4edf-b60b-e4d837fbedfe.jpg)

+After entering the database URL, there will be 5 choices you can make by pressing a number followed by the Enter key.
+They are:
+1 for Create data
+2 for Read data
+3 for Update data
+4 for Delete data
+5 to Exit the program